 Chapter 36.73 RCW authorizes cities (see also RCW 35.21.225) and counties to form transportation benefit districts (TBDs), quasi-municipal corporations and independent taxing districts that can raise revenue for specific transportation projects, usually through vehicle license fees or sales taxes.

-As of July 2015, MRSC is aware of about 75 TBDs throughout Washington State, and more are being created every year.
-For details, download MRSC’s List of Transportation Benefit Districts.
+As of 2015, MRSC is aware of over 75 TBDs throughout Washington State, and more are being created every year.
+For full details, download MRSC’s List of Transportation Benefit Districts.